saltstack/salt/doc/topics/aws.rst

 .. code-block:: yaml

     # Optionally configure default region
-    AWS.location: ap-southeast-1
+    EC2.location: ap-southeast-1
-    AWS.availability_zone: ap-southeast-1b
+    EC2.availability_zone: ap-southeast-1b

 * Using the new cloud configuration format:

 .. code-block:: yaml

-    my-aws-config:
+    my-ec2-config:
       # Optionally configure default region
       location: ap-southeast-1
       availability_zone: ap-southeast-1b

-AWS instances can have a public or private IP, or both.
+EC2 instances can have a public or private IP, or both.
 When an instance is deployed, Salt Cloud needs to log into it via SSH to run the deploy script.
 By default, the public IP will be used for this.
-If the salt-cloud command is run from another AWS instance, the private IP should be used.
+If the salt-cloud command is run from another EC2 instance, the private IP should be used.

 * Using the old cloud configuration format: